-- Increase regular cleaning of toilets and shared facilities
+- increase regular cleaning of toilets and shared facilities

-- Ensure staff/volunteers have access to hand washing facilities
+- ensure staff/volunteers have access to hand washing facilities

-- Carry out regular removal of litter
+- carry out regular removal of litter

-- Increase the provision of litter bins
+- increase the provision of litter bins

-- Increase the number of toilet facilities
+- increase the number of toilet facilities

-- Identify and clean touch points.
+- identify and clean touch points.

-Guidance on cleaning in non-healthcare settings can be accessed at: England; Scotland; Wales; Northern Ireland
+Access guidance on cleaning in non-healthcare settings based in England, Wales, and Northern Ireland and in Scotland.